blackmann/story_view/README.md

 `StoryItem.inlineImage` creates a story item that is intended to be displayed in a linear view hierarchy like `List` or `Column`

-`StoryItem.inlineGif` and `StoryItem.pageGif` works same as inline and page image but supports both animated GIFs and still images.
-The difference is that, animated GIFs get paused when a pause gesture is made.
+> > 🍭 Both `.inlineImage` and `pageImage` support animated GIFs.

 `StoryItem.pageVideo` creates a page story item with video media.
 Just provide your video url and get going.

 ### Story controller, loaders and GIF support

 While images load, it'll be a better experience to pause the stories until it's done.
-To achieve this effect, create a global instance of [`StoryController`](https://pub.dev/documentation/story_view/latest/story_controller/StoryController-class.html) and use the shorthand `StoryItem.pageGif` or `StoryItem.inlineGif` while passing the controller to it.
+To achieve this effect, create a global instance of [`StoryController`](https://pub.dev/documentation/story_view/latest/story_controller/StoryController-class.html) and use the shorthand `StoryItem.pageImage` or `StoryItem.inlineImage` while passing the same controller instance to it.

-🍭 `StoryItem.pageGif` and `StoryItem.inlineGif` can also load non-animated graphic media like PNG, JPG, etc.

 ```dart
 ...